Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/_index.md

 ---

-    title: Active/passive installation - Unix
+    title: "Active/passive installation - Unix"
-    linkTitle: Active/passive installation
+    linkTitle: "Active/passive installation"
     weight: 180

----
-This section describes how to install an active/passive architecture, as described in [About Multi-node architecture.](../../../../about_multinode)
+---This section describes how to install an active/passive architecture, as described in [About Multi-node architecture.](../../../../about_multinode)

 ## Prerequisites

 Transfer CFT in multi-host architecture requires:

 - A shared file system
 - You must configure the system prior to the multi-node installation, and the shared disk should be ready when you start the Transfer CFT Copilot server.
-See <a href="../../../windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win" class="MCXref xref">Shared file system prerequisites</a> for details.
+See [Shared file system prerequisites](../../../windows_install_start_here/before_you_start_win/n_active_active/shared_file_prereq_win) for details.

 ### License keys